 Manor Place Depot

-Walworth's Manor Place Depot site that we acquired in November 2013 includes office buildings, a former waste transfer station and Grade II-listed bath house buildings, and a large bathing hall, The Pool Building.
-Final proposals for the site include 270 residential homes with a mix of market, intermediate and affordable homes.
+Notting Hill Housing acquired Walworth's Manor Place Depot site in November 2013 which included office buildings, a former waste transfer station and Grade II-listed bath house buildings, and a large bathing hall, The Pool Building.
+A residential-led mixed-use scheme is now being constructed with a mix of market, intermediate and affordable homes.

 At a glance

-Alongside the new homes we'll be building, there are plans to develop a commercial space, created within under-utilised existing buildings and within the railway arches that cut through the site.
-Our plans also retain the listed heritage structures 33 Manor Place and the neighbouring former Pool Building, for residential and commercial uses respectively.
+Alongside the new homes, due to complete in 2019,there are plans to develop a commercial space, created within under-utilised existing buildings and within the railway arches that cut through the site.
+We will also retain the listed heritage structures 33 Manor Place and the neighbouring former Pool Building for residential and commercial uses respectively.